shaheerahmedcoder/Portfolio-Web/README.md

 # 🎨 Shaheer Ahmed – Frontend Web Developer

 Welcome to my personal portfolio!
-I’m **Shaheer Ahmed**, a Frontend Web Developer passionate about building modern, interactive websites and applications.
+I’m **Shaheer Ahmed**, a Frontend Engineer passionate about building modern, interactive websites and applications.
 I specialize in creating scalable frontends using the latest web technologies.

 ---